 (i) Comply with NCPDLP agreements, if an institution participates in NCPDLP.

-(ii) Provide a link to the academic institution through the Navy College Program Web Site, only if designated as an NCPDLP school.
+(ii) Provide a link to the institution through the Navy College Program Web site, only if designated as an NCPDLP school.

 (2) Appoint and designate an Institution representative to maintain a continuing liaison with the NCO staff.

-(3) Comply with wide area work flow processes for invoicing of tuition assistance.
+(3) Comply with wide area work flow processes for invoicing of tuition assistance available at https://www.navycollege.navy.mil/links.
 Grades will be submitted to the Navy College Management Information System grade entry application.

 (5) Respond to email messages from students within a reasonable period of time—generally within two workdays, unless extenuating circumstances would justify additional time.

 (6) Comply with host command procedures before starting instructor-based courses on any Navy installation.
-The NCO shall negotiate a separate agreement with the academic Institution in concert with the host command procedures.
+The NCO will negotiate a separate agreement with the Institution in concert with the host command procedures.